 While reading, one of the things I like to collect are definitions―alternate, non-literal, or poetic.

-Sometimes an author's words are a few steps removed from what I've fashioned out of their provisions.
-Take the following excerpt from Walter Lippmann's Public Opinion:
+Sometimes an author's words are a few steps removed from what I've fashioned out of their provisions, sometimes not.
+(For more on this, see my first selection of alternate definitions.)

 Credits can be found at the end.

 "Why do we call all our generous ideas illusions, and the mean ones truths?
 Isn't it a sufficient condemnation of society to find one's self accepting such phraseology? ...I know how names can alter the colour of beliefs." ―Lawrence Selden in Edith Wharton's The House of Mirth (1905)

 Cool: a posture which indicates that one has made all the judgments that matter in life and made them correctly; irony that has been frozen over time

 Funeral: the final buttress against chaos

 Grandeur: height directly proportional to how far one can fall